Picovoice/rhino/binding/vue/README.md

 ## Usage

 The Rhino SDK for Vue is based on the Rhino SDK for Web.
-The library provides a renderless Vue component: `Rhino`.
-The component will take care of microphone access and audio downsampling (via `@picovoice/web-voice-processor`) and provide a wake word detection event to which your parent component can listen.
+The library provides a mixin: `rhinoMixin`, which exposes the variable `$rhino` to your component.
+The mixin exposes the following functions:

+- `init`: initializes Rhino.
+- `start`: starts processing audio and infer context.
+- `pause`: stops processing audio.
+- `pushToTalk`: sets Rhino in an active `isTalking` state.
+- `delete`: cleans up used resources.

 The Rhino library is by default a "push-to-talk" experience.
 You can use a button to trigger the `isTalking` state.
 Rhino will listen and process frames of microphone audio until it reaches a conclusion.
 If the utterance matched something in your Rhino context (e.g. "make me a coffee" in a coffee maker context), the details of the inference are returned.

 ## Parameters

-The `Rhino` component has two main parameters:
+The `` component has size parameters:

+1. The `rhinoFactoryArgs` (i.e. what specific context we want Rhino to understand).
-1. The `rhinoWorkerFactory` (language-specific, imported as `RhinoWorkerFactory` from the `@picovoice/rhino-web-xx-worker` series of packages, where `xx` is the two-letter language code)
+2. The `rhinoWorkerFactory` (language-specific, imported as `RhinoWorkerFactory` from the `@picovoice/rhino-web-xx-worker` series of packages, where `xx` is the two-letter language code).
-1. The `rhinoFactoryArgs` (i.e. what specific context we want Rhino to understand)
+3. The `inferenceCallback` invoked after Rhino processes audio, the inference can be understood or not.
+4. The `infoCallback` invoked when Rhino is ready and also model's context (as a string) is ready.
+5. The `readyCallback` invoked after Rhino has been initialized successfully.
+6. The `errorCallback` invoked if any error occurs while initializing Rhino or processing audio.

 Provide a Rhino context via `rhinoFactoryArgs`: